When Must New Jersey Death and Inheritance Taxes be Paid?

 Final Points on the New Jersey Death Tax

-The estate must file the tax return within 9 months plus 30 days of decedent’s death.
-So its more like (almost) 10 months.
+The old law argued that the estate file the tax return within 9 months plus 30 days of decedent’s death.
+So, it’s more like (almost) 10 months.
 Notice I said the tax return.
 Any tax due must be paid within 9 months of death.

 Generally, for ease of approximate calculation, the average New Jersey estate tax rate is 10%, so for example, the tax due on a $1,000,000 estate is approximately $32,000 ($1,000,000 less $675,000 exemption = $325,000 x 10% = $32,500).
 But the actual range of tax is from 5% to 16% based on the value of the estate.